humanmade/asset-manager-framework/readme.md

 ```

 This is useful, for example, when you are using a third-party provider implementation and want to change certain behavior.

+## Total Result Count

+It may be that it's impossible for your media provider to return a total count of results available for a given query.
+In this case you can return a count which is greater than the number of results requested per page multiplied by the next page number.
+This will result in the WordPress media manager always showing a "Load more" button after loading each page of results.

 ## Local Media